Primordial neutrinos fade to gray: constraints from cosmological observables: Spectral Distortions in the Neutrino Sector

 We have explicitly written the total energy density $\rho_\mathrm{rad}$ as the sum of the photon energy density ($\rho_\gamma$), the sum of neutrino and antineutrino energy densities ($\sum_{\alpha=e,\mu,\tau}{[\rho_{\nu_\alpha}+\rho_{\bar{\nu}_\alpha}]}$), and the contribution from other, dark sector ultrarelativistic particles ($\rho_{\Delta N}$).
 First, we note that the energy density of (anti)neutrinos is modified when considering gray distributions, following Eq.~\eqref{eq:rho_yg}.

 Furthermore, we parametrize the additional dark radiation contribution with an extra number of degrees of freedom $\Delta N$, such that

 More specifically, we define $\Delta N$ such that the case $\Delta N = 0$ (with $y_g=0$ as well) corresponds to $\Neff = N_\mathrm{eff}^\mathrm{std} \simeq 3.010$.
-This value corresponds to the standard prediction in the instantaneous decoupling scenario (see discussion above), including QED corrections to the plasma thermodynamics (see, e.g., Table 1 in~\cite{Bennett:2019ewm} or Table I in~\cite{Froustey:2019owm}).
+This value corresponds to the standard prediction in the instantaneous decoupling scenario (see discussion above), including QED corrections to the plasma thermodynamics\footnote{We emphasize that an “instantaneous decoupling” is not incompatible with $\Neff \neq 3$, since a value of exactly 3 requires to assume that the $e^+e^-$ were ultrarelativistic at the time of neutrino decoupling (which we assume), \emph{and} that the thermodynamics of the plasma do not include QED corrections (but we include them), see notably the Conclusions of Ref.~\cite{Bennett:2019ewm}.} (see, e.g., Table 1 in~\cite{Bennett:2019ewm} or Table I in~\cite{Froustey:2019owm}).
 Making this instantaneous decoupling approximation means that our $\Neff$ predictions may have an error of the order of 1 \%, since the “true” standard value is $N_\mathrm{eff}^\mathrm{std} = 3.044$~\cite{Froustey:2020mcq,Bennett:2020zkv,Drewes:2024wbw}.
 This error is still well below current experimental uncertainties on $\Neff$.
 In our analysis, the observational constraint on $\Neff$, which is a constraint on $\rho_\mathrm{rad}$, allows us to constrain simultaneously the distortion parameter $y_g$ and $\Delta N$, since $\Neff^\mathrm{obs} = \Neff^\mathrm{std}(1 + y_g) + \Delta N$, thanks to Eqs.~\eqref{eq:rho_yg}, \eqref{eq:Neff} and~\eqref{eq:rho_DeltaN}.